Is a Swamp Cooler Right for You?

 Cooling system are integral to most buildings, especially those in areas that experience warm temperatures during the summer.
 Air conditioning is one option, but a powerful alternative in areas with low humidity is evaporative cooling.
 In these drier areas, swamp coolers (also known as evaporative coolers) can be an energy-efficient way to cool the rooms.
 Swamp coolers pass air through water-saturated pads, bringing down the temperature and adding moisture to the environment.

-Before you buy a swamp cooler, you should understand how they work.
+Before you buy a swamp cooler, though, you should understand how they work.
 Not everyone can use a swamp cooler, but they can be a great way to beat the heat during summer months.
 Here are a few things to consider:

 Where You Live